VitalySvyatyuk/pocket_option_trading_bot/README.md

 ### Pocket Option trading bot with machine learning
 `po_bot_ml.py` - script makes orders based on prediction.
 Random Forest Classifier approach is used.
 The prediction is based on the indicators: `supertrend`, `awesome_oscillator`, `PSAR`, `CCI` and `MACD` from the last 200 candles.
 Bot makes an order when the probability of success is > 0.7.
 You can set even higher values (0.8, 0.9) in the `check_data()` method. !important!
 You have to set an order time = TIME param.
 For example, your `po_bot_ml.py/TIME`=5, then set your order time to 5 minutes.
 Works for 1m and higher timeframes.

-### Donations
-If you want to thank the author for his amazing work, send your BTC here: `bc1qemxzzy6rq6ycxjn0f00yqgptjqldkms8g2ucu0`

 ### FAQ
 `Is it free?`